piroor/tweet.sh/README.md

    en
    ~~~

 *Important note: the rate limit of the [API used by this command](https://dev.twitter.com/rest/reference/get/account/verify_credentials) is very low.
-If you hope to call another `whoami` command together, then you should use `showme` command instead.*
+If you want to call another `whoami` command together, then you should use `showme` command instead.*

 ## Making some changes